 So it shouldn’t be a surprise that come tax time you might have to pay a little bit of tax on the income you earned on your investments.
 Most people think it’s bad to pay taxes, but they just don’t understand why they are paying it.

 When you are working and employed, the employer is deducting payroll taxes on each paycheck.
-That means for regular Canadians, they should be paying just the right amount of taxes for the money they are earning.
+That means for regular Canadians, they should be paying just the right amount of taxes.
 However, once you start earning money outside of work, like a side hustle, or money made through investments, that money is not taxed by the government.

 This is why just before tax time in February and March, the banks send tax slips through the mail to our door, or email nowadays, that outlines just how much extra money you’ve earned that needs to be declared on your tax return.
 This extra income is a good thing.
 Interest and dividend income that is earned from our investments is what drives us towards financial independence.
 The problem of being a successful investor is that we need to pay taxes.
 This isn’t necessarily a bad thing.
 We want to be making money with our money.